This 8-day Scotland itinerary will help you make the most of your short amount of time in this beautiful country.

 - Palace of Holyroodhouse – This is the Queen’s official residence in Scotland.
 My family ran out of time to visit here, but you may find it worth doing!

 - The Elephant House – Just off the Royal Mile is the Elephant House, the cafe where J.K.
 Rowling supposedly began writing the Harry Potter books!
+It’s one of the many Harry Potter-related sites in Edinburgh you should visit.

 Day 8: Edinburgh